nekotopia.io

 Loading live cost data...

-Growth is intentional.
-We add features, regions, and users at a pace we can support responsibly.
+Features, regions and users get added at a pace one person can actually support.
 No VC, no growth-at-all-costs.

 WireGuard, BGP, RIPE-registered address space, standard routing.
 No proprietary protocols, no vendor lock-in.